zsiki/GeoEasy/doc/reference_guide.rst

 Hole markers can be added by the *Hole marker* tool to supress triangle generation in a closed area.

-TIN can be created from a DXF file where 3D points and 3D lines/polylines are given.
+TIN can be created from a DXF file where 3D points and 2d/3D lines/polylines are given.
+2D lines/polylines are accepted if there are 3D point at each vertices/endpoints of the 2D line/polyline.
 Select one of the *Layer list* buttons first to select the input file and select one or more layers for mass point, break lines and hole markers.

+A text file may also be used where the points, break/boundary lines, and hole markers are given.
+See the appendix for the poly file format.

 .. figure:: rg_images/tin.png
 	:align: center